darraghoriordan/darragh-oriordan-com/src/pages/2019/11/01/deploying-azure-static-storage-firewall-ip-address/index.md

 ---
-title: Deploying assets to an Azure storage account behind a firewall from DevOps agents
+title: Dynamically setting IP to deploy assets to an Azure storage account behind a firewall from DevOps agents
 category: 'development'
 cover: header.jpg
 date: '2019-11-01T17:12:33'